sanjivpaul/JavaScript-For-Beginners/README.md

 # JavaScript Basic

-JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language.
+>JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language.
+>>JavaScript is Dynamically type language.

 ## Table Of Content